MicrosoftLearning/20532-DevelopingMicrosoftAzureSolutions/readme.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 > **MCTs:** Refer to the '20532C GitHub User Guide for MCTs.docx' file on the Download Center for detailed instructions for using GitHub.
-This document is also available on the GitHub repo as 20532CGitHubUserGuideforMCTs.md.
+This document is also available on the GitHub repo as [20532C GitHub UserGuide for MCTs](20532CGitHubUserGuideforMCTs.md).